berni-ai/berni-ai/README.md

 ---
 ## 💬 My Approach
 Across everything I do, I prioritise:
-- Clarity in communication and visuals
+- **Clarity** in communication and visuals
-- Strategic impact through data storytelling
+- **Strategic** impact through data storytelling
-- Scalable value — solutions that are transferable and client-ready I believe great analytics are not just technically brilliant — they’re thoughtfully designed to be reusable, scalable, and aligned with business needs.
+- **Scalable** solutions that are transferable across clients

+🧐 **My core philosophy:** I invest deeply in understanding the problem space aligning with stakeholders to define meaningful business questions and identifying scalable approaches, especially in configurable environments.
+This upfront clarity ensures analysis is repeatable, adaptable, and built to serve future clients seamlessly.

 ---
 ## Let’s Connect & Collaborate